markusressel/py-image-dedup/README.md

 ### Encoding issues

-When using the pythin library `click` on FreeBSD you might run into encoding issues.
+When using the python library `click` on FreeBSD you might run into encoding issues.
 To mitigate this change your locale from `ANSII` to `UTF-8` if possible.